 - Study charts of the last two secular "boom vs. echo" uranium bull runs, a phrase coined by Marin Katusa, for important similarity price action clues, as other commodities cycle through their own "Super Spike" thesis from David Forest.

-- The most profitable of these spikes may turn out to be quicker boom to echo events – shorter than the market expects as the narratives change, and transition into nanotechnology, DNA storage, zero gravity formulations, and heaven knows what else.
+- The most profitable of these spikes may turn out to be a quicker boom to echo events – shorter than the market expects as the narratives change and transition into nanotechnology, DNA storage, zero gravity formulations, and heaven knows what else.